macmanes-lab/protocols/RNATagSeq_polyA_first.md

 - Place 5ug of total RNA in a tube.
 - Increase the volume to 50uL with Nuclease free water
-- Add 2.5uL of SUPERase-IN (20U/uL)
+- Add 2 uL of SUPERase-IN (20U/uL)
 - Final total volume = 52uL (100ng/uL)
 - Continue to next step or freeze at -80C until ready to process samples

+NOTE PREVIOUS PROTOCOL DIFFERENCES:

+***AL & LK originally input 400 ng total of each sample (for 8 samples: therefore 3.2 ug total RNA) in 15 uL of Water and added 1 uL SUPERase, for a final volume of 16 uL of each sample.
+It appears as if this protocal (following Shishkin) yields not enough RNA.

+***AL & LK previously trialed 2.5 ug total of each sample (for 8 samples: therefore 20 ug total RNA) in 15 uL of Water and added 1 uL of SUPERase, for a final volume of 16 uL of each sample.
+This is more in keeping with amounts of RNA recommended by Drummond.

 **PAUSE POINT**

 #### 2) Deplete ribosomal RNA with polyA kit.

-  - WASH BEADS
+-MAKE SURE TO WASH BEADS BEFORE USE!!!!

+**WASH BEADS**

 - Aliquot 20 μl of NEBNext Magnetic Oligo d(T)25 Beads into nuclease-free 0.2 ml PCR tube.
+- Place beads/buffer on magnet for 2 minutes and discard storage buffer (supernatant).
 - Wash the beads two times with 100 μl of RNA Binding Buffer and remove the supernatant.
 - Resuspend the beads in 50 μl of RNA Binding Buffer

-  - First mRNA Purification
+**First mRNA Purification**

-     - To the washed beads, add the 50 μl of total RNA sample from step 1
+- To the washed beads, add the 50 μl of total RNA sample diulted in H2O from step 8A (100ul total in tube).
 - Place the tubes on the thermal cycler and heat the sample at 65°C for 5 minutes and hold at 4°C to denature the RNA and facilitate binding of the poly-A-RNA to the beads
 - Remove tubes from the thermal cycler when the temperature reaches 4°C.
-     - Place the tubes on the HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
+- Vortex and place the tubes on HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
-     - Place the tubes on the magnetic rack at room temperature for 2 minutes to separate the poly-A RNA bound to the beads from the solution
+- Place tubes on the magnetic rack at room temperature for 2 minutes to separate the poly-A RNA bound to the beads from the solution
 - Remove and discard all of the supernatant.
 Take care not to disturb the beads
 - Remove the plate from the magnetic rack
 - Wash the beads twice with 200 μl of Wash Buffer to remove unbound RNA.
 Pipette the entire volume up and down 6 times to mix thoroughly.
 - Place the tubes on the magnetic rack at room temperature for 2 minutes.
 - Remove and discard all the supernatant from each well of the plate using a multichannel pipette.
 Take care not to disturb the beads.
 - Remove the tubes from the magnetic rack.
+- Spin down sample so beads/RNA collect at the bottom of the tube.
 - Add 50 μl of Tris buffer to each well of the plate.
 Gently pipette the entire volume up and down 6 times to mix thoroughly.
 - Place the tubes on the thermal cycler.
 Close the lid and heat the sample at 80°C for 2 minutes, then hold at 25°C to elute the poly-A RNA from the beads
 - Remove the tubes from the thermal cycler when the temperature reaches 25°C

-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

-  - Second mRNA Purification
+**Second mRNA Purification**

 - Add 50 μl of RNA binding buffer to each sample to allow the RNA to bind to the beads.
 Gently pipette the entire volume up and down 6 times to mix thoroughly.
-     - Place the tubes on the HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
+- Vortex and place the tubes on HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
 - Place the tubes on the magnetic stand at room temperature for 2 minutes.
 - Remove and discard all of the supernatant from each tube.
-Take care not to disturb the beads
+Take care not to disturb the beads.
 - Remove the tubes from the magnetic stand.
 - Wash the beads twice with 200 μl of Wash Buffer.
 Gently pipette the entire volume up and down 6 times to mix thoroughly.
+- Place tube on magnetic rack for 2 minutes.
 - Remove and discard all of the supernatant from each tube.
 Take care not to disturb the beads.
 - Remove the tubes from the magnetic stand.
+- Spin down so beads/RNA collect at the bottom of the tube.
-     - Elute the mRNA from the beads by adding 32 µl of the Tris Buffer and incubating the sample at 80°C for 2 minutes.
-Immediately, place the tubes on the magnetic rack
+- Remove the mRNA from the beads by adding 32 µl of the Tris Buffer and incubating the sample at 80°C for 2 minutes.
+- NOTE this is a different elution amount than listed in the product manufacturers' protocol!!
+- Immediately, place the tubes on the magnetic rack
 - Collect the purified mRNA by transferring the supernatant to a clean nuclease-free PCR Tube
 - QC: Take 1uL for tapestation.

 **MUST CONTINUE**